inamjr/PhewasDjango/PhewasDjango/README.md

 ## Architecture

-This is a Monolithic project Using the Django Framework to handel the full Application from the persistence layer to the http request and response
+This is a Monolithic project Using the Django Framework to handel the full Application from the persistence layer to the http request and response.

 ![](Architecture.PNG)

 ## Installation/SetUp